One Simple Key to Clarity

 Six years ago, I was just finding my way back to work after my son Theo was born.
 I was conflicted and unsure of myself, and wondered if I had lost my touch and some of my magic in my months away on maternity leave.

 That’s when I met Angela.
 We created the Soho Waterworks brand together, and it was the best branding work I’d ever done.
-I realized that my time away and this new mama part of me made me even better at what I do, especially when partnering with amazing like-hearted souls like Angela.
+I realized that my time away and this new mama part of me made me even better at what I do as a holistic logo and brand designer, especially when partnering with amazing like-hearted souls like Angela.

-The years since have been the best and hardest of my life, with the bittersweet result of me stepping back from branding work and leaning into my design classes in this unpredictable season.
-It’s been one wild ride.
+The years since have been the best and hardest of my life, with the bittersweet result of me stepping back from branding work and leaning into my classes for designers in this unpredictable season.
+From having our second child to a life-altering healing journey with mold, it’s been one wild ride.

 Six years later, in this cracked open space, Angela and I met once again.
-As it turns out, she had been navigating her own transformative journey over the last few years, and the fates brought us together for a new collaboration — Market St. Mortgage.
-I couldn’t be more excited to partner with Angela again years later, and couldn’t be more proud to share the magic we created together.
+As it turns out, she had been navigating her own transformative journey over the last few years, and the fates brought us together for a new collaboration — the brand identity for her newest creation, Market St. Mortgage.
+I couldn’t be more excited to partner with Angela again years later, and couldn’t be more proud to share the branding magic we created together.

 Why I Moved My Courses from Teachable to Squarespace